Waldo Cortes-Acosta

-Waldo Cortes-Acosta (born October 3, 1991) is a Dominican professional mixed martial artist and boxer.
+Waldo Cortes-Acosta (born October 3, 1991) is a Dominican professional mixed martial artist and professional boxer.
 He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-A professional since 2018, Cortes-Acosta earned his UFC contract on Dana White's Contender Series, winning by first round TKO.
-As of June 24, 2025, he is #6 in the UFC Heavyweight rankings.
+A professional since 2018, Cortes-Acosta earned his UFC contract on Dana White's Contender Series, winning by first-round TKO.
+As of September 12, 2026, he is #8 in the Meta UFC heavyweight rankings.
 He also competed in the LFA, where he was the heavyweight champion.

 Background

-Cortes-Acosta is originally from Barahona and came to the United States playing baseball.
-He had previously started playing baseball in his country and became a professional.
-He began practicing boxing and mixed martial arts at the age of 24.
+Cortés Acosta is originally from Barahona, Dominican Republic, and initially pursued a career in baseball before becoming a professional mixed martial artist.
+He began playing baseball in his native Dominican Republic at a young age and eventually moved to the United States to continue pursuing the sport professionally.
+He later became a professional baseball player, but his career was cut short after suffering an elbow injury that required surgery.

+Following the end of his baseball career, Cortés Acosta found a new path in combat sports.
+At the age of 24, he began training in boxing and mixed martial arts, relatively late compared with many fighters who start martial arts during childhood.
+Despite this late start and having no extensive background in wrestling or grappling, he quickly developed an interest in MMA and began dedicating himself to improving his striking, conditioning, and overall fighting skills.
+His athletic background in baseball, particularly as a pitcher, would later contribute to the power and mechanics of his punching.

 Mixed martial arts career

 Early career

 Cortes-Acosta trained at the Tristar Gym alongside Georges St-Pierre and started off with two victories in professional MMA.

-Cortes-Acosta faced Muhammed DeReese on November 12, 2021 at Bellator 271.
+Cortes-Acosta faced Muhammed DeReese on November 12, 2021, at Bellator 271.
 He won the bout by unanimous decision.

 In his last bout before DWCS, Cortes-Acosta faced Thomas Petersen for the LFA Heavyweight Championship on April 15, 2022, at LFA 129.
 He won the bout by TKO in the third round.

 Dana White's Contender Series

 On August 2, 2022, Cortes-Acosta faced Danilo Suzart for a UFC contract a Week 2 of Season 6 of Dana White's Contender Series on August 2, 2022.
-He won the fight via first round TKO and was awarded a contract by Dana White.
+He won the fight via first-round TKO and was awarded a contract by Dana White.